Grilling: Indoor grilling

 Many restaurants incorporate an indoor grill as part of their cooking apparatus.
 These grills resemble outdoor grills, in that they are made up of a grid suspended over a heat source.
 However, indoor grills are more likely to use electric or gas-based heating elements.
 Some manufacturers of residential cooking appliances now offer indoor grills for home use, either incorporated into a stove top or as a standalone electric device.

 Sear grilling

 Sear-grill and gear grilling is a process of searing food items over high temperatures.
-Sear grilling can be achieve using a gas grill, charcoal grill, hybrid grill, or infrared grill where the below flame heats the grill grates to temperatures over 480 °C (900 °F).
+Sear grilling can be achieved using a gas grill, charcoal grill, hybrid grill, or infrared grill where the below flame heats the grill grates to temperatures over 480 °C (900 °F).

 Sear-grilling instantly sears the outside of meat to make the food more flavorful.
 Commonly, grilling heats the surrounding air to cook food.
 In this method, the grill directly heats the food, not the air.